TABLE OF CONTENTS

 Chinese Arithmetic: Plus, Minus, Times, Divide (Add, Subtract, Multiply, Divide)

 This article on Chinese Math – Add, Subtract, Multiply and Divide is a more advanced level of using the Chinese Numbers.
 You will learn some Simple Math calculation in Mandarin for daily use.
-On top of that, provide a few examples of how you can use the Chinese term as a vocabulary to express other things.
+On top of that, there are a couple of more examples of how you can use the Chinese math terms as an additional syntax to express other things non-related to figures.
+You can first test your knowledge on the numbers listening test here.

 Vocabulary: Addition, Subtraction, Multiplication, Division